stephensamonte/Angular-First-App/README.md

 # AngularFirstApp
-This is my first Angular Website App Project.
-And am following the Tutorial found on the Angular website.
+This is my first Angular Website App Project which I use as a quick reference when developing Angular websites.

+This is the Angular [Tour of Heroes Tutorial](https://angular.io/tutorial)

 "The Tour of Heroes tutorial covers the fundamentals of Angular.In this tutorial you will build an app that helps a staffing agency manage its stable of heroes."

 # Environment:
 - This is an Angular app.
 Follow this setup: [Angular Quick Start](https://angular.io/guide/quickstart)

 # Notes:
-- I am following the Angular [Tour of Heroes Tutorial](https://angular.io/tutorial)
 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
 - Started as part of the quick start tutorial: [Angular QuickStart](https://angular.io/guide/quickstart)
 - Project is now my version of the [Tour of Heros Tutorial](https://angular.io/tutorial)